 Investments in Equity Securities In accordance with ASC requirements for investments in equity securities, we utilize the equity method to account for investments when we possess the ability to exercise significant influence, but not control, over the operating and financial policies of the investee.
 The ability to exercise significant influence is presumed when the investor possesses more than 20% of the voting interests of the investee.
 This presumption may be overcome based on specific facts and circumstances that demonstrate that the ability to exercise significant influence is restricted.
-In applying the equity method, we record our investment at cost and subsequently increase or decrease the carrying amount of the investment by our proportionate share of the net earnings or losses of the investee.
-We record dividends or other equity distributions as reductions in the carrying value of our investment.
+In applying the equity method, we record our investment at cost and subsequently increase or decrease the carrying amount of the investment by our proportionate share of the net earnings or losses of the investment.

-When we do not have the ability to exercise significant influence over the operating and financial policies of the investee, we account for noncontrolling investments in equity securities at fair value, with any gains or losses recognized through other income and expense.
+When we do not have the ability to exercise significant influence over the operating and financial policies of the investee, we account for non-controlling investments in equity securities at fair value, with any gains or losses recognized through other income and expense.
 Equity securities without readily determinable fair values are recorded at cost minus impairment, plus or minus any changes resulting from observable price changes in orderly transactions for identical or similar investments of the same issuer.